A strange correlation between natural resource-rich countries and human rights abuses has emerged over the past decade.

 An indirect consequence of the resource curse is the Dutch disease, which is the process of eliminating all non-oil industries.
 Consequently, states are dependent on a volatile market, undermining the stability of their economies.

 The resource curse has incontrovertible and severe consequences.
-It is incumbent on democratic leaders to encourage good governance and a strict adherence to the Universal Declaration of Human Rights.
+It is incumbent on democratic leaders to encourage good governance and strict adherence to the Universal Declaration of Human Rights.
 Additionally, democratic states must continue to encourage the diversification of oil economies through foreign assistance.

 – Adam George